Meet Our Instructors

 Melanie R. McCartney

 Jesse Petrecz joined Hope Springs as a part-time instructor in 2018 after working with our riders as a volunteer.
 She has a Bachelor's degree in Psychology from Eastern University and has been involved with horses her entire life.
-Jesse looks forward to combining her two passions of horses and helping others by teaching riders with disabilities at Hope Springs.
+Jesse looks forward to combining her two passions of horses and helping others by teaching riders with disabilities at

 In addition, Hope Springs relies heavily upon nearly 60 volunteers to assist riders during weekly therapeutic riding sessions.
 Volunteers also provide clerical help and staffing at special events.